prodev1000/index/README.md

 This task-based architecture makes complex workflows surprisingly simple:

-✨ **What's Possible:**
+- [x] Parallel task execution without explicit threading code
-[x] Parallel task execution without explicit threading code [x] Self-modifying dynamic workflows and cycles
+- [x] Self-modifying dynamic workflows and cycles
-[x] Conditional branching and control flow
+- [x] Conditional branching and control flow
-[x] Streaming of tasks execution
+- [x] Streaming of tasks execution
-[x] Automatic state management and persistence
+- [x] Automatic state management and persistence

 Flow is extremely lightweight, clearly written and has not external dependencies for the engine.
 It is designed and maintained by [Laminar](https://github.com/lmnr-ai) team.